daniethecreator/UFO/README.md

 ![Screenshot](https://github.com/daniethecreator/UFO/blob/main/static/images/UFO_ENTER_CITY_FILTER.png)

 In the next example below, the date and city boxes have been deleted and the next criteria entered is a state.
-The filter is case sensititve so make sure to use the same capitilazitaion or uncapitlization in the filter as in the table.
-In the example below, to filter to the state California, type "ca".  </br>
+To filter to the state California, type "ca".  </br>

 ![Screenshot](https://github.com/daniethecreator/UFO/blob/main/static/images/UFO_ENTER_STATE_FILTER_CA.png)